4 Reasons Diets Fail

 My best advice is to do some serious soul-searching and identify a significant and enduring source of personal motivation for finally shedding the extra weight.
 Maybe it's to better manage health conditions... or to be around for your kids and grandkids... or to finally feel more comfortable in your own skin and boost your energy level.

-.
+The bottom line is that this motivation has to come from within YOU.
 Then, strengthen your resolve and recharge your motivation every single day with positive self talk and daily or weekly goals.
 I think long term goals are terrific, but short term goals can be even more powerful because they reinforce success every step of the way.

 Reason #2: You expect miracles.